tahmine-t/MultiCoreProg-Prj/README.md

 $ ./nbody_serial
 ```

-To run the openMP version:
+To run the openMP version

 Pre-requisites: CUDA, openMP and openGL libraries should be present
 ```
 $ cd openMp/